docknetwork/api-docs/source/index.html.md

 ## Architecture Style
 The Dock API is built on the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.
 Our API uses standard HTTP response codes, authentication, delivers JSON-encoded responses, accepts form-encoded request bodies, and accepts form-encoded request bodies.

 HTTPS is required for all API requests.
 Requests performed via plain HTTP will be rejected.
 API requests that do not include authentication will also fail.
+We also support UTF-8 encoding style.

 The table below demonstrates how HTTP methods, including RESTful APIs, are intended to be used in HTTP APIs: